CopernicaMarketingSoftware/Documentation/SMTPeter/rest-templates.md

 # REST API method: templates

 The templates that can be managed via the dashboard, are also accessible through the REST API.
-You can for example use the API to down templates in different formats, or you can edit or create templates using REST.
+The API offers methods to download templates, and methods to edit or create templates.
 It is also possible to [send an email](rest-send) using these templates.

 ## Fetch templates

-To get a full list of all templates in your environment, you can simply make a HTTP GET call to the following URL (you of course need to add your API key to this URL):
+To get a full list of all templates in your environment, simply make a HTTP GET call to the following URL (remember to to add your API key to the URL):

 ````text
 https://www.smtpeter.com/v1/templates/{start}/{length}